AsadAliDD/brutus/README.md

     mpirun -np 4 ./brutus
 ```

+## TODO

+- [x] Basic Implementation using Python or Go
+  - [x] Chunking Dictionary File
+  - [x] Distributing Chunks Equally
+    - File is not being read by master process.
+It only distributes the Line Numbers.
+  - [x] Searching for Password
+- [x] Stopping Search when password is found by a worker
+  - [ ] GO Implementation
+- [ ] Work Stealing
+  - If a slave has finished the work, request more work from Master process

 ## Authors and acknowledgment

 Show your appreciation to those who have contributed to the project.